About

 Hello and welcome to the Mulberry Bush!

 I’m Helen.
-I’m a British housewife and mother-of-three.
-My first two children were born in Canada, my third was born in my home town in the UK and now we’re in Switzerland.
+I’m a British housewife and mother of five.
+My first two children were born in Canada, my third was born in my home town in the UK and now we’re in Switzerland, where numbers four and five were born.

 Here you’ll find some free-from recipes, things to do around Metro Vancouver in Canada and the Midlands in the UK and my rants and musings on parenthood.